MicrosoftDocs/powerbi-docs/powerbi-docs/service-govus-signup.md

 >

 1. Go to [Office 365 Government plans](https://products.office.com/government/office-365-web-services-for-government).

->[!NOTE]
->If you don't want to sign up for an Office 365 Government plan at this time, please reach out to your account representative.
->

 2. Select **Get started with a free trial**.
 3. Complete the form to tell us about your organization.
 Use the drop-down to select your organization type.

   ![](media/service-govus-signup/gcc-trial-signup.png)

-3. Submit the form to start the onboarding process.
+4. Submit the form to start the onboarding process.
 Your Microsoft representative or partner can help with any questions.

-After this process is complete, follow the steps for existing Office 365 for Government customers to add a Power BI subscription.
+After this process is complete, follow the steps for existing Office 365 Government customers to add a Power BI subscription.

-## Add Power BI to an Office 365 for Government plan
+## Add Power BI to an Office 365 Government plan

 If your organization already has an Office 365 Government plan, follow these steps to add a Power BI subscription: